 12. No need to get an enema or wax.
 You don't need to get an enema (ew) or get a wax back there.
 While you certainly can if you want to, it's not a must to enjoy the experience.

 14. Start with a position you can relax in.
 Some people prefer doggy style, and knees turned in can open the hips and take pressure off the sphincter muscle.
-However, many women prefer to lie flat on their backs with a pillow under the butt to start.
+However, many people prefer to lie flat on their backs with a pillow under the butt to start.
 Try whatever way makes you feel most comfortable.

 16. Be open to having an orgasm.
 Yes, an anal sex orgasm is possible!
 The female cul-de-sac (the sensitive area on the lower wall of the vagina) makes one possible without other stimulation.
-You can also have an orgasm if you are having anal sex and he is simultaneously stimulating your clitoris or vagina.
+You can also have an orgasm if you are having anal sex and your partner is simultaneously stimulating your clitoris or vagina.

 18. Eat fiber.
 You'll basically feel really full.
 With the note above, it's probably good to mention that there is a small chance that you will have leftover feces in your anal canal.
 Eating a fiber-rich diet always helps, but don't be afraid if this happens.
 It's natural, and yes, a bit gross.

-22. Have him talk you through the discomfort.
+22. Have them talk you through the discomfort.
 It's important to keep the lines of communication open throughout this process.
-Make sure he is constantly checking in on how you're feeling (especially at the start) and make sure you're honest about how you're feeling.
+Make sure your partner is constantly checking in on how you're feeling (especially at the start) and make sure you're honest about how you're feeling.
 If you've gone far enough for tonight, that's OK too.
 There's nothing wrong with not getting to the finish line just yet.
 You can try some of the early stuff, and pause.
 Remember, take it slow.
 We're not in a rush here.